woojiahao/woojiahao/README.md

 I have performed natural language processing reseasrch @ DSO National Laboratories, coordinated UAT testing across 90+ teams @ DBS Bank, and pioneered a user-accessibility framework for Android @ MightyAim!

-I am currently serving in the Singapore army. 🪖

 I had also recently started a new blog series - Open-source Deep Dive - where I explore open-source projects to uncover and explain the underlying concepts that make them tick.
 My first post about Hound was featured on Elixir Digest!

 ### Current projects 🔭